Employee Experience

 When layoffs are the only answer, they must be done right.
 The Hard Thing About Hard Things by Ben Horowitz highlights the need for visibility, accountability, and communication when layoffs occur.
 These traits allow for the cultural continuity required to survive a round of layoffs as a company.

-How exactly do leaders make this happen?
-Prioritize maintaining culture by focusing on clear communication, supporting those impacted, and strengthening the relationship within the remaining team.
 Your People team and management need to have answers prepared ahead of time.
 There should be no room for speculation and uncertainty surrounding the circumstances of the layoffs.

 So, what happens now?